ArkFlame/FlameCore/docs/NpcAPI_Getting_Started_Guide.markdown

 # NpcAPI Getting Started Guide

-The `NpcAPI` is a version-agnostic wrapper around the Citizens plugin, providing a simple, fluent interface for creating, controlling, and managing interactive NPCs with behaviors like pathfinding, combat, and automatic respawning in Spigot/BungeeCord plugins.
+The `NpcAPI` is a simple yet powerful, version-agnostic wrapper around the Citizens plugin, designed for Spigot/BungeeCord plugins.
+It provides a direct, fluent interface for creating, configuring, and controlling server-side NPCs with behaviors like pathfinding, combat, and automatic respawning.

 ## 1. Dependencies